 CLASS has adopted the Person Directed philosophy in all service areas.
-This approach focuses on the individual directing his or her own support to the greatest extent possible and planning is based on their self identified desires, goals, needs, accomplishments and wishes.
+This approach focuses on the people supported directing his or her own support to the greatest extent possible and planning is based on their self identified desires, goals, needs, accomplishments and wishes.
 This is a strength-based approach that empowers individuals to optimize their autonomy.

 The Adult Accommodations Program provides support in a number of aspects of daily living such as community access, health, home, food, and financial management.
 Accessing the best possible resources for health care and specialized services such as physiotherapy, behavioural and psychiatric supports are a priority.
 Linkages to external agencies and naturalized community supports are facilitated as indicated by the Person Directed Plan.

 CLASS strives to provide people with supports necessary for them to actualize their priorities in a safe home environment.
 The residents in co-ordination with their support teams consisting of the case manager, staff, family and significant others work together to achieve identified goals.
-Services and supports are designed to empower individuals to maximize their potential while respecting their right to independence and assistance.
+Services and supports are designed to empower people supported to maximize their potential while respecting their right to independence and assistance.
 For some people this will mean 24 hours of supervision and care while others will require varying levels of assistance.

 Community Participation Programs

-MCSS via DSO
+MCCSS via DSO